-In January 2014, the Company adopted ASU No. 2014-08, Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
+In January 2014, the Company adopted Accounting Standards Update (ASU) No. 2014-08 (ASU 2014-08), Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
 ASU 2014-08 provides new criteria for reporting discontinued operations and specifically indicates a disposal of a component of an entity or a group of components of an entity is required to be reported in discontinued operations if the disposal represents a strategic shift that will have a major effect on the Company's operations and financial results.
 The new guidance also requires expanded disclosures for discontinued operations.
-The adoption of this guidance did not have an effect on the Company's condensed consolidated financial statements.
+In the third quarter of 2015, the Company disposed of a business that did not meet the criteria for presentation as discontinued operations.
+See Note 4 - Disposal for further information.